ODIM-Project/ODIM/docs/README.md

 # Managers

-Resource Aggregator for ODIM exposes APIs to retrieve information about managers, which include:
+Resource Aggregator for ODIM exposes APIs to retrieve information about managers that include:

 -   Resource Aggregator for ODIM